neutrixs/spotifinfo/src/script/privacy/privacy.md

   * Your Spotify account ID

-    We store this to identify whose Spotify account these data belongs to
+    We store this to identify which Spotify account these data below belongs to

   * Refresh token from Spotify